Nandagopalvs25/Discord-bot/README.md

 A simple discord bot i made using discord.py.

-Includes function like getting subscriber count and views of a youtube channel, getting info of a discord user, etc
+Includes function like getting subscriber count and views of a youtube channel,  getting trending topics in twitter, getting trending google searches, getting info of a discord user etc..